Egyptian temple: Design and decoration

 The temple pattern could vary considerably, apart from the distorting effect of additional construction.
 Many temples, known as hypogea, were cut entirely into living rock, as at Abu Simbel, or had rock-cut inner chambers with masonry courtyards and pylons, as at Wadi es-Sebua.
 They used much the same layout as free-standing temples but used excavated chambers rather than buildings as their inner rooms.
-In some temples, like the mortuary temples at Deir el-Bahari, the processional path ran up a series of terraces rather than sitting on a single level.
+In some temples, like the mortuary temples of Mentuhotep II and Hatshepsut at Deir el-Bahari, the processional path ran up a series of terraces rather than sitting on a single level.
 The Ptolemaic Temple of Kom Ombo was built with two main sanctuaries, producing two parallel axes that run the length of the building.
 The most idiosyncratic temple style was that of the Aten temples built by Akhenaten at Akhetaten, in which the axis passed through a series of entirely open courts filled with altars.

 The traditional design was a highly symbolic variety of sacred architecture.
 It was a greatly elaborated variant on the design of an Egyptian house, reflecting its role as the god's home.
 Moreover, the temple represented a piece of the divine realm on earth.
 The elevated, enclosed sanctuary was equated with the sacred hill where the world was created in Egyptian myth and with the burial chamber of a tomb, where the god's ba, or spirit, came to inhabit its cult image just as a human ba came to inhabit its mummy.
 This crucial place, the Egyptians believed, had to be insulated from the impure outside world.
 Therefore, as one moved toward the sanctuary the amount of outside light decreased and restrictions on who could enter increased.
 Yet the temple could also represent the world itself.
 The processional way could, therefore, stand for the path of the sun traveling across the sky, and the sanctuary for the Duat where it was believed to set and to be reborn at night.
 The space outside the building was thus equated with the waters of chaos that lay outside the world, while the temple represented the order of the cosmos and the place where that order was continually renewed.